 Tea and instant coffee at the Overland Event are FREE all weekend.
 If you prefer a filter coffee, then Hill End sell cafetieres of coffee.

 Can we go on and off site after we arrive?

 Yes, you (and your bike!) are free to come and go as you please if you want to head off for a bit.
 However, please do not go the wrong way on the one-way route between the gate and the campsite.

 When does the gate open?

-You can arrive any time from 5pm on Thursday 30th August.
-There’ll be live music in the bar from 8pm.
+You can arrive any time from 5pm on Thursday 29th August.
+Austin Vince will be on stage at 8pm and there’ll be live music in the bar from 9pm.